News

 Afterwards Nishantha hired a car again and we went to the east and from the east back to the west to visit several schools.
 I revisited a nursery school where I had not been for 5 years.
 It was great to see that the water project which Nishantha sat up with the parents during Corona time.
 Now there is a water system in place and the children/teachers can wash their hands, flush the toilets, have tea and water the plants.
 We were invited to have dinner at the teacher’s house.
 Which we did and that was so great to be with her mother and her son.

 Near Negombo we went to a concert of a richer nursery.
 Normally I won’t do this but I was the advertisement of their school ( a white skin) Of course I needed to speech again and as a early childhood teacher I told the parents how important it is for children to play.
+Later in our trip, we also participated in an event production organized by the school community, showcasing their achievements in early childhood education.

 The last schools we visited , were 2 nurseries near Desiree’s home.